Paleo Bars

 Storage instructions

-To freeze: You can also wrap the bars in food wrap and freeze them for up to 3 months.
-Allow the bars to sit at room temperature for around 10 minutes before eating.
+To freeze: Wrap bars in parchment paper, place them in a freezer bag and freeze them for up to three months.
+Allow the bars to sit at room temperature for 10 minutes before eating.

 paleo protein bar.